piky/devstack/doc/source/index.rst

 (standard logins to cloud images such as "ubuntu" or "cloud-user" are usually fine).

-You can quickly create a separate `stack` user to run DevStack with
+You can quickly create a separate `stack` user to run DevStack with:

 ::

-   $ sudo useradd -s /bin/bash -d /opt/stack -m stack
+   $ sudo devstack/tools/create-stack-user.sh

-Since this user will be making many changes to your system, it should have sudo privileges:
+this user should have sudo privileges as it will be making many changes to your system

 ::

-    $ echo "stack ALL=(ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/stack
    $ sudo su - stack

 Download DevStack
 -----------------
 ::

    $ git clone https://git.openstack.org/openstack-dev/devstack